kubotal/kad-doc/kad/docs/guide/240-context.md

 KAD provides a mechanism to handle this kind of global variables: the `context`.

 The `context` is a variable container.
-It is unique to a KAD repository, and therefore to a cluster.
+It is unique to a cluster.

 It is defined in one or more `kadFile`, as shown in the example below.